 Condition 2.
 Between-trial background variation: In this condition, the spectra of the objects in the background were the same for the two intervals within a trial but varied from trial-to-trial.

 Condition 3.
 Within-trial background variation: In this condition, the spectra of the objects in the background varied between trials as well as between the two intervals of a trial.
-This condition was same as the experiment described in the main paper with scale factor equal to 1.
+The background variation corresponded to covariance scale factor equal to 1.

-In Condition 2 and 3, the light reflected from the target object varied from image to images (even at the same LRF level of the target object) because of secondary reflection of light coming from the background objects.
+In Conditions 2 and 3, the light reflected from the target object varied from image to images (even at the same LRF level of the target object) because of secondary reflection of light coming from the background objects was included in the rendering.
 We also measured the thresholds without secondary reflections for these two conditions.
 We call these conditions Condition 2a and 3a.

 Condition 2a.
 Between-trial background variation without secondary reflection: Same as Condition 2, but without multiple reflections of light from object surfaces.
 The light rays only bounce off once from the surfaces before coming to the camera.

 Condition 3a.
 Within-trial background variation without secondary reflections: Same as Condition 3, but without multiple reflections of light from object surfaces.

-Observer Recruitment and Exclusion: Same as for the main experiment, except the three acquisition of the practice session was performed with the images in Condition 1.
+Condition 3a was the same as the experiment reported in the main paper for covariance scalar equal to 1.

-Results: Figure S2 shows the discrimination thresholds of four human observers for the five conditions studied in this experiment.
+Results: Figure S2 shows the discrimination thresholds of the four human observers for the five conditions studied in this experiment.
 We plot the mean threshold and the standard error of the mean (SEM) taken over the three separate threshold measurements.
 For each observer, the thresholds for Condition 3 and 3a were higher compared to Condition 1, 2 and 2a.
-The average increase in threshold of the observers for Condition 3 and 3a as compared to Condition 1 (baseline) were 79% and 60% respectively.
-The average increase in threshold for Condition 2 and 2a were much smaller 13% and 17% respectively.
-The thresholds for Condition 1, 2 and 2a were nearly within one SEM (averaged over the observers and three conditions).
-On the other hand, the threshold for Condition 3 and 3a were respectively (on average) 7.2 and 5.4 SEM larger than the threshold of Condition 1.
-The thresholds without secondary reflections (Condition 2a and 3a) were within one SEM from the conditions with secondary reflections (Condition 2 and 3).
+The average increases in threshold of the observers for Conditions 3 and 3a as compared to Condition 1 (baseline) were 79% and 60% respectively.
+The average increases in threshold for Conditions 2 and 2a were much smaller, 13% and 17% respectively.
+The thresholds for Condition 1, 2 and 2a were nearly within one SEM of each other (averaged over the observers and three conditions).
+On the other hand, the thresholds for Conditions 3 and 3a were respectively (on average) 7.2 and 5.4 SEM larger than the threshold of Condition 1.
+The thresholds without secondary reflections (Conditions 2a and 3a) were within one SEM from the conditions with secondary reflections (Conditions 2 and 3).
 This preliminary experiment established that lightness discrimination thresholds are higher for the case when the two objects are being discriminated against different backgrounds compared on the same trial, as compared to when the backgrounds are the same within trial.
-Trial-to-trial variability in background has little, if any, effect.
-This effect persists even when the secondary reflections are switched off, indicating the effect is due to the spectral change in the background and not due to the variation in the amount of light being reflected from the target surface.
+Trial-to-trial variability in background across trials has little, if any, effect.
+The effect is similar when the rendering is performed with and without secondary reflections, indicating the effect is due to the spectral change in the background and not due to the variation in the amount of light being reflected from the target object surface.
+In the main experments, we rendered without secondary reflections to avoid introducing such variability.